MoolahModding/site/docs/modding-basics/mesh-replacements/index.md

    * Blue: - Roughness
    * Alpha: - Metallic

-3. Set the Normal texture Compression Settings to Masks.
+3. Set the Normal texture Compression Settings to Masks/BC7 with sRGB unticked.
+(BC7 is higher quality but also bigger size.)

 ### Creating and assigning material instances